-Continuity of Care Condition(s) - The Completion of Covered Services will be provided by: (i) a Terminated Provider to a Member who, at the time of the Network Provider's contract Termination, was receiving Covered Services from that Network Provider, or (ii) Out-of-Network Provider for a newly enrolled Member who, at the time his or her coverage became effective with UnitedHealthcare, was receiving Covered Services from the Out-of-Network Provider, for one of the Continuity of Care Conditions, as limited and described below:
+Continuity of Care Condition(s) - The Completion of Covered Health Care Services will be provided by: (i) a Terminated Provider to a Member who, at the time of the Network Provider's contract Termination, was receiving Covered Health Care Services from that Network Provider, or (ii) Out-of-Network Provider for a newly enrolled Member who, at the time his or her coverage became effective with UnitedHealthcare, was receiving Covered Health Care Services from the Out-of-Network Provider, for one of the Continuity of Care Conditions, as limited and described below:

-- 1. An Acute Condition A medical condition, including medical and Mental Health1 that involves a sudden onset of symptoms due to an illness, injury, or other medical problem that requires prompt medical attention and that has a limited duration.
-Completion of Covered Services will be provided for the duration of the Acute Condition. - 2.
+- a.
+An Acute Condition A medical condition, including medical and Mental Health1 that involves a sudden onset of symptoms due to an illness, injury, or other medical problem that requires prompt medical attention and that has a limited duration.
+Completion of Covered Health Care Services will be provided for the duration of the Acute Condition.
+Please refer to Section 5.
+Your Medical Benefits and to the behavioral health supplement to this Combined Evidence of Coverage and Disclosure Form for USBHPC for a description of Mental Health. - b.
 A Serious Chronic Condition A medical condition due to disease, illness, or other medical or mental health problem2 or medical or mental health2 disorder that is serious in nature, and that persists without full cure or worsens over an extended period of time, or requires ongoing treatment to maintain remission or prevent deterioration.
-Completion of Covered Services will be provided for the period of time necessary to complete the active course of treatment and to arrange for a clinically safe transfer to a Network Provider, as determined by a UnitedHealthcare Medical Director in consultation with the Member, and either (i) the Terminated Provider or (ii) the Out-of-Network Provider and as applicable, the receiving Network Provider, consistent with good professional practice.
-Completion of Covered Services for this condition will not exceed twelve (12) months from the agreement's Termination date or twelve (12) months from the effective date of coverage for a newly enrolled Member. - 3.
-A Pregnancy diagnosed and documented by (i) the Terminated Provider prior to Termination of the agreement, or (ii) by the Out-of-Network Provider prior to the newly enrolled Member's effective date of coverage with UnitedHealthcare.
-Completion of Covered Services will be provided for the duration of the pregnancy and the immediate postpartum period. - 4.
-A Terminal Illness An incurable or irreversible condition that has a high probability of causing death within one (1) year or less.
-Completion of Covered Services will be provided for the duration of the Terminal Illness, not to exceed twelve (12) months, provided that the prognosis of death was made by the: - (i) Terminated Provider prior to the agreement Termination date or - (ii) Out-of-Network Provider prior to the newly enrolled Member's effective date of coverage with UnitedHealthcare. - 5.
-The Care of a Newborn Services provided to a child between birth and age thirty-six (36) months.
-Completion of Covered Services will not exceed twelve (12) months from the: (i) Provider agreement Termination date, or (ii) the newly enrolled Member's effective date of coverage with UnitedHealthcare, or (iii) extend beyond the child's third (3rd) birthday. - 6.
-Surgery or Other Procedure Performance of a Surgery or Other Procedure that has been authorized by UnitedHealthcare or the Member's assigned Network Provider as part of a documented course of treatment and has been recommended and documented by the: (i) Terminating Provider to occur within 180 calendar
+Completion of Covered Health Care Services will be provided for the period of time necessary to complete the active course of treatment and to arrange for a clinically safe transfer to a Network Provider, as determined by a UnitedHealthcare Medical Director in consultation with the Member, and either (i) the Terminated Provider or (ii) the Out-of-Network Provider and as applicable, the receiving Network Provider, consistent with good professional practice.
+Completion of Covered Health Care Services for this condition will not exceed twelve (12) months from the agreement's Termination date or twelve (12) months from the effective date of coverage for a newly enrolled Member.

+USBHPC will coordinate Continuity of Care for Members requesting continued care with a terminated or Out-of-Network Provider for behavioral health services.

+c.
+A Pregnancy - A pregnancy is the three trimesters of pregnancy and the immediate postpartum period.
+Completion of Covered Health Care Services will be provided for the duration of the pregnancy.
+For purposes of an individual who presents written documentation of being diagnosed with a maternal mental health condition from the individual's treating health care provider, completion of covered health care services for the maternal mental health condition shall not exceed 12 months from the diagnosis or from the end of pregnancy, whichever occurs later.